-The following policies and procedures are effective August 17, 2020 and have been written in accordance with recommendations from the state and national government, UNM School of Medicine policy.
+The following policies and procedures are effective July 21,2021 and have been written in accordance with recommendations from state and national government, and UNM School of Medicine policy.
 This document is subject to revision based on national, state, and university directives related to COVID-19.